Utilities for File Handling

 </dependency>

-: Add this line to the dependencies
+To add to gradle: Add this to the dependencies block in build.gradle:

 implementation 'net.morimekta.utils:file:4.1.2'